des-cei/gaussianReceptiveFieldCalculator/README.md

 $$b_1 = ab\\;\\;\\; b_2 = -a\\;\\;\\; b_3 = -abv_r$$

 As an example, the following neuron receives impulses with increased durations.
 The impulses start at the time steps 200, 400 and 600.
 The first two ones are not long nor high enough to elicit spikes.
-However, the last one is long enough to reach the threshold.
+However, the last one is enough to reach the threshold.

 <div align="center">